Dr. Ralf Greve

 from 1992 to 1995 on ice-sheet dynamics and thermodynamics.

-Until 2003 I worked as scientific employee, scientific assistant
+Until 2003 I worked as a

-and lecturer at the Department of Mechanics
+lecturer (Privatdozent) at the Department of Mechanics

 in the group of Prof. Kolumban Hutter.
 In early 2000, I received the